MicrosoftDocs/defender-docs/defender-endpoint/configure-device-connectivity.md

 :::image type="content" source="media/advanced-setting-streamlined-connectivity.png" alt-text="Screenshot of advanced settings page with streamlined connectivity option":::

 This setting sets the default onboarding package to *streamlined* for applicable operating systems.
-You can still use the standard onboarding package within the onboarding page but you must specifically select it in the drop-down.
+You can still use the standard onboarding package within the onboarding page, but you must specifically select it in the drop-down.